-We considered the nature of the Company's industry and its control environment, and reviewed the Company's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
-We also enquired of management, internal audit and the Audit Committee about their own identification and assessment of the risks of irregularities.
+We considered the nature of the company's industry and its control environment, and reviewed the company's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
+We also enquired of management, internal audit, the directors and the audit committee about their own identification and assessment of the risks of irregularities.

-We obtained an understanding of the legal and regulatory framework that the Company operates in, and identified the key laws and regulations that:
+We obtained an understanding of the legal and regulatory framework that the company operates in, and identified the key laws and regulations that:

 - had a direct effect on the determination of material amounts and disclosures in the SFCR.
-These included Solvency II as implemented in the UK; and - do not have a direct effect on the SFCR but compliance with which may be fundamental to the Company's ability to operate or to avoid a material penalty.
-These included Companies Act 2006 and related Company Law, the Company's operating licence environmental regulations.
+These included Solvency II as implemented in the UK; and - do not have a direct effect on the SFCR but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
+These included the UK Companies Act, Listing Rules and tax legislation.

-We discussed among the audit engagement team, including relevant internal specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.
+We discussed among the audit engagement team including relevant internal specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.

-As a result of performing the above, we identified the greatest potential for fraud in the valuation of the actuarial best estimate.
-We engaged our actuarial specialists to review the range of reasonable estimates and assess whether the actuarial best estimate reported under IFRS can be considered a best estimate liability under Solvency II.
+As a result of performing the above, we identified the greatest potential for fraud in the valuation of the technical provisions, and our specific procedures performed to address this is described below:

+- Building on our IFRS audit work on the underlying estimates and assumptions, we focused on any adjustments to the technical provisions for Solvency II.
+We have assessed whether the best estimate reported under IFRS 17 can be considered a best estimate liability under Solvency II. - Also, we have engaged our actuarial specialists to assess any changes from the IFRS basis and have challenged the supporting analysis prepared by management.